-At the end of the contract the employees and liabilities are simply transferred back to the Letting Authority body/Scheme Employer who may decide to outsource the contract again or retain the service back in house.
+At the end of the contract the employees and liabilities are simply transferred back to the Letting Authority body/Scheme Employer with no cessation report being needed.
+This will include liability for transfers of previous pension accrual that members decide to transfer in within the new 12 months window from the date the new contract starts.
+The Letting Authority body/Scheme Employer may then decide to outsource the contract again or retain the service back in house (a new application form and letting form is required for each out sourcing).